biasmv/pv/doc/viewer.rst

 Camera Positioning/Orientation
 ---------------------------------------------------------------------------------

+.. function:: pv.Viewer.setCamera(rotation, center, zoom[, ms])

+  Function to directly set the rotation, center and zoom of the camera.

+  The combined transformation matrix for the camera is calculated as follows: First the origin is shifted to the center, then the rotation is applied, and lastly the camera is translated away from the center by the negative zoom along the rotated Z-axis.

+  :param rotation: Either a 4x4 or 3x3 matrix in the form of a one-dimensional array of length 16 or 9.
+It is up to the caller to ensure the matrix is a valid rotation matrix.
+  :param center: the new camera center.
+  :param zoom: distance of the eye position from the viewing center
+  :param ms: if provided and non-zero defines the animation time for moving/rotating/zooming the camera from the current position to the new rotation,center and zoom.
+If zero, the rotation/center and zoom factors are directly set to the desired values.
+The default is zero.

+.. function:: pv.Viewer.setRotation(rotation[, ms])

+  Function to directly set the rotation of the camera.
+This is identical to calling :class:`~pv.Viewer.setCamera` with the current center and zoom values.

+  :param rotation: Either a  4x4 or 3x3 matrix in the form of a one-dimensional array of length 16 or 9.
+It is up to the caller to make sure the matrix is a rotation matrix.
+  :param ms: if provided and non-zero defines the animation time rotating the camera from the current rotation to the target rotation.
+If zero, the rotation is immediately set to the target rotation.
+The default is zero.

+.. function:: pv.Viewer.setCenter(center[, ms])

+  Function to directly set the center of view of the camera.
+This is identical to calling :class:`~pv.Viewer.setCamera` with the current rotation and zoom values.

+  :param center: The new center of view of the "center".
+  :param ms: if provided and non-zero defines the time in which the camera center moves from the current center the target center.
+If zero, the center is immediately set to the target center.
+The default is zero.

+.. function:: pv.Viewer.setZoom(zoom[, ms])

+  Function to directly set the zoom factor of the camera.
+This is identical to calling :class:`~pv.Viewer.setCamera` with the current rotation and center values.

+  :param zoom: The distance of the camera from the "center".
+Only positive values are allowed.
+  :param ms: if provided and non-zero defines the time in which the camera zoom level moves from thecurrent zoom level to the target zoom.
+If zero, the zoom is immediately set to the target zoom.
+The default is zero.

 .. function:: pv.Viewer.centerOn(obj)

   Center the camera on a given object, leaving the zoom level and orientation untouched.